-10 Hawke Island - West side. - The west side of Hawke Island is separated from the mainland by Squasho Run, a narrow channel connecting Caplin Bay with Hawke Bay.
+The west side of Hawke Island - West side. - The west side of Hawke Island is separated from the mainland by Squasho Run, a narrow channel connecting Caplin Bay with Hawke Bay.
 Anchorage is available in the cove on the west side close inside the north entrance of Squasho Run in about 20 m (66 ft), mud.
 The west side of the north entrance should be favoured when proceeding to the anchorage in order to avoid the shoal extending from the east side.

 11 A rock drying 0.2 m (1 ft) and marked by north cardinal light buoy NE (280.012) is located in the north approach to Squasho Run, 0.1 mile off an unnamed island off the NW corner of Hawke Island.
 The island is connected by a shoal bank with Hawke Island.
-A shoal with a least depth of 1.7 m (6 ft) is located about 75 m (246 ft) SW of the SW tip of the island.
-A bar with depths of 8.4 to 9 m (28 to 30 ft) crosses Squasho Run 0.9 mile SSW of the previously mentioned unnamed island.
-Port and starboard hand light buoys NE3 and NE2 (280.01, 280.011) mark the channel 0.9 mile SSW of the north entrance point on the north side of the bar.
-Other dangers in the approach to the north side of Squasho Run through Caplin Bay are described later.
+A northward.
+The area west of Ledge Island and Deepwater in elevation separated by a deep ravine.
+The NE side of the island is composed of dark cliffs.
+Fish Point, with